 This course is only available for students in the BA International Studies.

-This course introduces students to East Asian culture using the medium of food and film.
-First, in block I, students will become acquainted with seminal literature on East Asian food and the ways in which it facilitated trans-cultural interactions between East Asia and Europe and the United States in both historical and contemporary contexts.
-In block II, students will learn to apply this knowledge in discourse analysis of films.
-We will draw from a range of East Asian films (both feature films and documentaries) to cover topics such as food production, the cultural significance of food, and the importance of certain foods like rice and soy.
+This course introduces students to East Asian culture using the medium of food.
+First, in block I, students will become acquainted with seminal literature on East Asian food and the ways in which it facilitated trans-cultural interactions in both historical and contemporary contexts.
+In block II, students will study how (trans)national East Asian food culture is reflected and translated into literature (poetry), film and material culture.
+We will draw from a range of texts, films and objects to cover topics such as food production, the cultural significance of food, gender dimensions of food and the importance of certain foods like rice and soy.

-The course will provide students with analytical skills to deal with food and film as factors in intercultural interaction.
+The course will provide students with analytical skills to deal with food, literature, material culture and film as factors in intercultural interaction and cultural diplomacy.

-At the end of the course, students will have acquired basic knowledge of East Asian culture (specifically food & film) and gained insight in various approaches and methods of studying these aspects of East Asian societies.
+At the end of the course, students will have acquired basic knowledge of East Asian culture and gained insight in various approaches and methods of studying these aspects of East Asian societies.